cms-DQM/dials/README.md

 * Backend using Django (rest api only)
 * Frontend using React.js

+## Planning

+* Create documentation (with tutorials for new developers)
+    * Backend design
+    * Job queues
+    * Scheduler
+    * Frontend design
+    * Backend and frontend communication
+    * Authentication flows (user interactively and script/machine non-interactively)
+    * Diagrams are super helpful!!!!
+    * How to deploy manually (with printscreens)
+    * How to contribute (with examples/tutorials)
+* R&D: Use HTCondor for nanoDQMIO file processing (discuss if it is worth it)
+* R&D: Data Lakehouse for easy and fast access to data without risk of database and rest-api throttle when CMS Physicists want to develop/test a model (using SWAN + Spark)
+* R&D: Model registry
+* R&D: Continuous inference

 ## TODO Tracker

-* Production deploy on CERN's OpenShift
-* Create documentation
+* Fix frontend eslint warnings
+* Openshift deployment with cli + scripts
-* Create tutorials
+* Staging deployment
-* R&D: Use HTCondor for nanoDQMIO file processing
-* R&D: Data Lakehouse for easy and fast access to data without risk of database and rest-api throttle when CMS Physicists want to develop/test a model (using SWAN + Spark)